General Questions

 Our program is open to all women over the age of 18, regardless of gender assigned at birth.

-How did you come up with this program, how can I know if it will work?
+How did you come up with this program, and how can I know if it will work?

 The Just Tri It program was introduced in Saskatoon over 20 years ago.
 Since introduction, it has grown to 120 participants a year, having an enormous impact on the health and wellbeing of women in their community.
 It is so popular it continues to fill up quickly with new and even returning participants who want to work out in a fun and friendly atmosphere.
 They have been very supportive of us bringing the program here, providing lots of information to help get us off the ground for our introductory year in 2024.
-Last year, our participants completed their first race with huge smiles.
+In the past two years, our participants have crossed the finish line at St Malo with huge smiles.
 Approaching each workout with an I’ll Tri It attitude, and the support of our wonderful coaches will get you there in the end.

 How do I contact the program coordinator?